Sabekk/simpleFPS/README.md

 Unity version: 2021.3.5f1

-Prosty fps z możliwością używania broni
+Simple fps with the ability to use weapons

-Użyto:
+Used:
 - ScritableObjects
 - Object pooling
- - Eventy
+- Events
 - Player input

-# Sterowanie
+# Control
-Gra obsługuje sterowanie zarówno na klawiaturze jak i gamepadzie
+The game supports both keyboard and gamepad controls

-Klawiatura i mysz:
+Keyboard and mouse:
- - W - ruch do przodu
+- W - move forward
- - S - ruch do tyłu
+- S - move backward
- - A - ruch w lewo
+- A - move left
- - D - ruch w prawo
+- D - move right
- - Spacja - skok
+- Space - jump
- - Lewy shift - sprint
+- Left shift - sprint
- - R - przeładowanie/akcja specjalna
+- R - reload/special action
- - Prawy przycisk myszy - atak
+- Right mouse button - attack

-Gamepad na przykładnie Xbox:
+Gamepad for example Xbox:
- - Lewy analog - ruch postaci
+- Left analog - character movement
- - Prawy analog - ruch kamery/rozglądanie się
+- Right analog - camera movement/look around
- - A - skok
+- A - jump
- - X - przeładowanie/akcja specjalna
+- X - reload/special action
 - LB - sprint
- - RT - atak
+- RT - attack
- - lewa strzałka - poprzedni przedmiot
+- left arrow - previous item
- - prawa strzałka - następny przedmiot
+- right arrow - next item

-# Bronie
+# Weapons
-Bronie maja swoje odpowiednie cechy takie jak obrażenia, czas przeładowania, rozrzut, ilość amunicji czy wielkość magazynku.
-Bronie również mają określony rodzaj materiału na który mają wpływ.
-Implementacja ustawiania broni jest łatwa do rozszerzenia o na przykład bronie do walki w zwarciu.
+Weapons have their own characteristics such as damage, reload time, spread, ammo count, and magazine size.
+Weapons also have a specific type of material they affect.
+The implementation of weapon positioning is easy to extend to melee weapons, for example.

-# Przedmioty
+# Items
-Każdy obiekt na mapie reaguje na pociski broni.
-Obiekty dzielą sie na otrzymujące obrażenia oraz te które pełnią jedynie rolę tła bez możliwości ich zniszczenia.
-Każdy z przedmiotów o ustawionym materiale odpowiednio zasygnalizuje miejsce otrzymania ciosu/strzału poprzez system particli.
-Jeżeli obiekt nie posiada na sobie informacji o materiale jest traktowany jakby był zrobiony z metalu jedynie dla wizualizacji.
+Each object on the map reacts to weapon bullets.
+Objects are divided into those that take damage and those that serve only as background elements without the possibility of being destroyed.
+Each object with an assigned material will appropriately indicate the point of impact through the particle system.
+If an object lacks material information, it is treated as if it were made of metal for visualization purposes
 ![image](https://github.com/Sabekk/simpleFPS/assets/5255050/97dca146-9a5f-4218-80b4-5620b2b7ee8c)

 ![image](https://github.com/Sabekk/simpleFPS/assets/5255050/451bfeed-6f59-44fc-b1aa-9ded16bcda45)

-Przedmioty reagujące na obrażenia na koniec swojego życia wywołują dodane do obiektu akcje.
+Items that react to damage at the end of their life trigger actions added to the object.
-Obecnie zaimplementowane akcje:
+Currently implemented actions:
- - efekt wizualny
+- visual effect
- - zamiana obiektu
+- object replacement
- - wpływ na podpięty obiekt
+- influence on the attached object

-Efekty mogą się ze sobą łączyć
+Effects can be combined with each other
 ![image](https://github.com/Sabekk/simpleFPS/assets/5255050/73377536-016b-4e9c-b2a2-7011bb9e5a8b)

 # UI

-Użytkownik jest informowany o obecnym statusie broni oraz aktualnie wyposażonego przedmiotu poprzez zawsze widoczny HUD
+The user is informed about the current status of the weapon and the currently equipped item via an always visible HUD
 ![image](https://github.com/Sabekk/simpleFPS/assets/5255050/ca720106-d962-49f0-a8d0-5716992a87c2)

-Po trafieniu w obiekt reagujący na obrażenia gracz jest informowany o zadanych obrażeniach oraz o aktualnym statusie przedmiotu
+After hitting an object that reacts to damage, the player is informed about the damage done and the current status of the item
 ![image](https://github.com/Sabekk/simpleFPS/assets/5255050/74e3b0cf-303e-4ba3-823d-e86a61932e51)

-Jeżeli broń trzymana przez gracza nie ma wpływu na atakowany przedmiot gracz również jest o tym informowany komuniaktem
+If the weapon held by the player has no effect on the attacked item, the player is also informed about it with a message
 ![image](https://github.com/Sabekk/simpleFPS/assets/5255050/587cf4e8-0417-4eb7-9670-879b7f8220e7)